botgram/botgram/docs/message.md

  - `msg.date` returns a `Date` object with the time this message was posted.

+ - `msg.editDate`  returns a `Date` object with the time the message has been last edited.
+Not present if the message has not been edited.

  - `msg.chat` returns information about the chat this message was sent to:
      - `msg.chat.id` returns the chat's unique ID.
      - `msg.chat.type` returns one of `user`, `group`, `supergroup` and `channel`.